Rise Against Hunger Executive Leadership

-Greg Guidotti is the Head of Marketing for Oscar Mayer at Kraft Heinz, and currently leads the iconic brands of Oscar Mayer (Hot Dogs, Cold Cuts & Bacon), Lunchables and P3.
+Greg Guidotti is the General Manager at Ferrara, where he currently leads the dynamic sugar confections portfolio, including such iconic candy brands as Trolli, SweeTARTS Black Forest, Lemonheads and Nerds.
 Growing up in Stamford, Connecticut, Greg has a BA from Bates College in English & Spanish, and an MBA in Marketing from the University of Connecticut.
-With over 20 years of experience across U.S. and international assignments with Grey Advertising, Gillette/P&G and Kraft Heinz, Greg has had the opportunity to lead many extraordinary brands like Kraft Macaroni & Cheese, Velveeta Shells & Cheese, Stove Top, Capri Sun, Kool-Aid, Post Cereals, Duracell Batteries & Gevalia Coffee.
+With over 25 years of experience across U.S. and international assignments with Grey Advertising, Gillette/P&G and Kraft Heinz, Greg has had the opportunity to lead many extraordinary brands like Oscar Mayer, Lunchables, P3, Kraft Macaroni & Cheese, Velveeta Shells & Cheese, Stove Top, Capri Sun, Kool-Aid, Post Cereals, Duracell Batteries & Gevalia Coffee.
 He is a highly skilled marketer, proven brand-builder and an expert in developing highly-functioning organizations.
-Greg currently resides in Wilmette, Illinois with his wife Paige – and their three kids Thomas, Peter & William.
+Greg currently resides in Wilmette, Illinois, with his wife Paige, along with their three children, Thomas, Peter and William.